 ☑️ Standards, rubric, and common issues for Synthesis essays

 As you design your Synthesis Essay, please use the following standards to guide your work.
-These represent the particular criteria that your instructors will be looking for and giving you feedback at mid-semester, and final grading.
+These represent the particular criteria that your instructors will be looking for and giving you feedback on at mid-semester feedback and final grading.
 For each of the following five design criteria, your instructors will rate your design as “best” (fully meeting the criteria), “needs work” (partially meeting the criteria), or “poor” (not meeting the criteria):

 - Title – Does your essay have an expressive title?

 - Quality of Text (or Other Multimedia) – Do you use text accurately and effectively?
 If you use images and other media, do you also use them accurately and effectively?

 - Discussion of Individual Courses – Does your essay discuss in detail how three courses affected your thinking and practice?